 You can set up a timer within the app to remind you when it is time to check the meat.
-If you use a CyberQ WiFi Thermometer, you can connect it to this app and set up a notification to alert you when your food has reached a certain temperature.
+If you use a BBQ Guru CyberQ WIFI, CyberQ Cloud, or Stoker WIFI Thermometer, you can connect them to this app and set up a notification to alert you when your food has reached a certain temperature.

 All of your backyard cooking events will be saved for future reference so you can go back and see how long it took to get your grill the right temperature and your food cooked to perfection.